Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Workforce Demographics and Location

-A workforce concentrated in a single metro area with a similar age profile is much easier to cover under a single group plan than a geographically dispersed workforce with employees across multiple states.
+A workforce concentrated in a single metro area with a similar age profile is much easier to cover under a single group health insurance plan than a geographically dispersed workforce with employees across multiple states.
 Age mix matters because health claims tend to be higher for older employees, and carriers factor this into group premiums.
 If your team spans multiple states or includes a wide mix of full-time, part-time, and seasonal workers, the flexibility and portability of individual-market plans may actually serve employees better than a single group offering.

 Budget Predictability